 It is not required to have a Level 1 evaluation prior to requesting a Level 2 evaluation.
 Complete an Industrial Ergonomic Evaluation request.

 Level 2 (Comprehensive) –

-Comprehensive and quantitative methods to identify the level of ergonomic risk will be mostly utilized in the Level 2 evaluation.
-This will help the ergonomics team determine and rank job tasks with the highest ergonomic risk and will provide both the ergonomics team and the department with the knowledge of where to begin to mitigate/reduce risk.
-Job tasks with the highest risk should be given a greater focus.
+Comprehensive and quantitative methods to identify the level of ergonomic risk will be mostly utilized in a Level 2 evaluation.
+(Although some subjective and qualitative measures may also be used).
+By quantifying the risk for injury, both the ergonomics team and department will understand where risk is present, the level/amount of risk, and tasks that should be given the highest priority for mitigation of risk.
+(Job tasks with the highest risk should be given a greater focus).